NeiH4207/transipy/README.md

 | Ung thư gan        | Khả năng phát triển      | thấp    | khá thấp       | khá cao        | cao     |
 ```

+## BUGS:
+- Error: `invalid syntax.
+Perhaps you forgot a comma?` - This error appears due to a bug from the current gg translate version.
+The problem is when the text contains certain words (for example "nullified") that will cause this.
+- Error: `HTTPSConnectionPool(host='translate.googleapis.com', port=443): Max retries exceeded with url` - This error appears due to the limitation of the google translate API.
+The solution is to increase the `-c chunk_size` parameter to reduce the number of requests to the API in a short time.

 <!-- CONTRIBUTING -->
 ## Contributing